jgallardo38/guillermogallardo-final-project/results/tables/README.md

-# tables
+# Summary Tables

+This directory contains three RDS files, each serving a specific purpose within the project summary:

-This folder houses the summary table designed for the project, featuring three distinct RDS files.
-The first file, named HRgendertable, includes counts and percentages for male and female participants.
-The second file is the HRsummarytable.
-The third file, HRvariables table, provides a detailed list of all the variables used in the project, formatted for clear presentation in the report.
+HRgendertable.rds: Provides counts and percentages of male and female participants.

+HRsummarytable.rds: Features a comprehensive summary table designed for the project.

+HRvariables_table.rds: Lists all variables used in the project, formatted for clear presentation in the report.